NW2 and NW3 Trials

-7. Qualified entry for Level 2 – Dog has earned the Level 1 title for the Element, but has not yet earned the Level 2 title for the Element
+7. Qualified entry for NW3 – Dog has earned a NW2 title and has not yet earned the NW3 Elite title level.

 Trial spaces will be awarded in the following manner:

-● Spaces will be awarded by a random draw of all Qualified Entries (see below) received between 9am April 30, 2018 and 9am May 2, 2018
+● Spaces will be awarded by a random draw of all Qualified Entries received between 9AM Pacific time, Feb 4, 2019 and 9AM Pacific Time on Feb 6, 2019

 ● In the event that you are having technical difficulties with the entry system, please email trialEntry@nacsw.net prior to the end of the draw period.